Basic PowerPC Built-in Functions#

 or later.
 Unless specific options are explicitly disabled on the

-command line, specifying option -mcpu=power9
+command line, specifying option -mcpu=power9 has the effect of

-enabling all the same options as for -mcpu=power8
+enabling all the same options as for -mcpu=power8 in

-addition to the -misel
+addition to the -misel option.

 The following built-in functions are available on Linux 64-bit systems

-that use the ISA 3.0 instruction set (-mcpu=power9
+that use the ISA 3.0 instruction set (-mcpu=power9):

 -